 Look, we get it.
 You’ve got a ton of prospects in your pipeline, and your boss is hounding you to hit your quota.
 But if you don’t manage the transition correctly, you’re likely to end up with a dissatisfied client who’s a churn risk from day one.
 And given the fact that up to 95 percent of consumers share bad experiences with others (Source: Zendesk) —and how quickly word of mouth can travel—poor customer service can significantly hurt your chances of selling again in the future.

-That’s why our Emissaries stressed the importance of successfully managing the post-sale transition.
+That’s why our Emissaries stressed the importance of successfully managing the deal closure or post-sale transition.
 It’s not only good for your client, it’s good for you.
 Here’s how to keep those post-sale ties strong.

 Be there for a successful transition.